achorein/silenteye/README.md

 ## Run

-1. Just use the run function of Qt Creator
+Just use the run function of Qt Creator
-2. when asked select executable: silenteye-src-0.4.1/silenteye.exe

 # Compilation options